-The majority of GCSE courses will be revised over the next two/three years and a new grading system will be introduced that grades GCSE from 1-9 (9 being the top grade).
+The majority of GCSE courses have been revised and a new grading system has been introduced that grades GCSEs from 9-1 (9 being the top grade).

-The new Government threshold for success will be Grade 5.
-For more information abou the new grading structure click here.
+The new Government threshold for success is Grade 5 (strong pass) or Grade 4 (standard pass).
+For more information about the new grading structure click here.

 Criteria set by the Government, which is likely to become the benchmark for FE and HE courses in the future, expects student to achieve good grades in: